cloudmesh-community/sp19-516-124/project-report/report.md

 #### Generating and uploading a certificate file and obtaining subscription ID
 To be able to connect to the Azure environment with the Libcloud Azure ASM Compute Driver, generate a X.509 certificate which will be used for authentication.
-After the certificate has been genrerated it will need to be uploaded to the Azure Management Portal.
+After the certificate has been generated it will need to be uploaded to the Azure Management Portal.
 On Linux, you can generate the certificate file using the commands shown below:

 ```bash